Coyotes win 3-1, halt Stars' road winning streak at 6 - NewsBreak

 Lawson Crouse scored his 50th NHL goal and Scott Wedgewood made 32 saves for the Coyotes, including 17 while under almost constant pressure in the third period.

-Jake Oettinger had 24 saves for the Stars, who had not lost on the road since Jan.
+Roope Hintz scored and Jake Oettinger had 32 saves for the Stars, who had not lost on the road since Jan.
 15. Dallas had won four straight and 13 of the last 14 against Arizona.

 Wedgewood played his first game since making 38 saves in a 3-2 shootout victory over Colorado on Feb.
 1 that stopped the Avalanche’s 18-game home winning streak.